liweyeh/playwright-test/README.md

 # Playwright Test Sample

-This is PoC for implementing automated testing for frontend project using Playwright and Github Actions
+This is a PoC for implementing automated testing for frontend projects using Playwright and GitHub Actions.

 ## Start-up Guide